 - whipped cream (heavy cream)

 I love Halloween drinks that are both fun and non- alcoholic, like my Melting Witch Halloween Punch (non-alcoholic).
 The witch hat cookies and brooms float on the punch.
 Although, parents can feel free to spike their own glasses (hot chocolate and Baileys are a good pairing)!

 - Mix white hot chocolate mix and hot water (or milk, if you prefer) together (as per directions on the package.)
-Meanwhile, beat whipping cream to soft peaks, *then add 1 teaspoon white granulated sugar and 2 tablespoon of piping gel to stabilize, if using* and beat to stiff peaks.
-Add green food coloring, a little at a time to achieve desired color (match to marshmallows) *See variations for other whipped cream options
+Meanwhile, beat whipping cream to soft peaks, *then add 1 teaspoon white granulated sugar and 2 tablespoons of piping gel to stabilize, if using*, and beat to stiff peaks.
+Add green food coloring, a little at a time to achieve the desired color (match to marshmallows) *See variations for other whipped cream options

 - Slowly add green food coloring to the white hot chocolate to match the color of the marshmallows

 - I add the drop of green food coloring a little at a time, with a toothpick, until I reach the desired color (matching the marshmallows as close as I can)